Murder of Henry Byrne and John Morley: Aftermath

 The event drew considerable national media commentary in Ireland.
-Byrne and Morley were the fifth and sixth Gardaí officers to die in the Troubles, and the 21st and 22nd Gardaí to die violently since the foundation of the state in 1922.
+Byrne and Morley were the fifth and sixth gardaí to die in the Troubles, and the 21st and 22nd gardaí to die violently since the foundation of the state in 1922.

 Morley and Byrne were posthumously awarded the Scott Medal for their actions.
 The medals were presented to their families at a special ceremony in Templemore in 1982.

 The three men apprehended were Peter Pringle, Patrick McCann, and Colm O'Shea.
 Because a portion of funding for the Irish National Liberation Army (INLA), a Republican paramilitary organisation, came from bank robberies, the three robbery suspects were identified as being associated with the INLA.
-This claim was disputed by advocates for the Irish Republican Socialist Party, the INLA's political wing, who stated that only one of the men (Pringle) had had a peripheral connection with the Irish Republican organisation some years earlier.
+This claim was disputed by advocates for the Irish Republican Socialist Party (IRSP), the INLA's political wing, who stated that only one of the men (Pringle) had had a peripheral connection with the Irish Republican organisation some years earlier.

 All three men were found guilty of murder and sentenced to death by hanging.
-Two weeks before their execution dates in June 1981, their sentences were commuted to 40 years imprisonment with no chance of parole.
-Pringle always denied any involvement in the crime and his conviction was overturned by the high court in 1995 due to discrepancies in the evidence.
-In September 2012, Colm O'Shea was one of Ireland's longest-serving prisoners, but he failed in an appeal to the High Court for remission of his sentence which determined O'Shea was not entitled to the standard 30-year remission.
+A fortnight before their execution dates in June 1981, their sentences were commuted to 40 years' imprisonment with no chance of parole.
+Pringle always denied any involvement in the crime and his conviction was overturned by the High Court in 1995 due to discrepancies in the evidence.
+In September 2012, Colm O'Shea was one of Ireland's longest-serving prisoners, but he failed in an appeal to the High Court for the remission of his sentence which determined O'Shea was not entitled to the standard 30-year remission.
 However, in July 2013, the Irish Supreme Court ruled that a prisoner serving 40 years for capital murder was entitled to the normal remission on his sentence if he met the conditions applied to other inmates.
 As a result, the prison authorities found that both O'Shea and McCann had already served the required 30-year term in jail and they were consequently released from Portlaoise Prison.
 The details of their releases were not published in the national press until October 2013.

 The events of the crime are recalled in a 2012 episode of the RTÉ One programme Garda ar Lár.